mohamadmasarwa12-cmd/assignment-04/README.md

 ---

+## AI-Assisted Development and Prompt Engineering

+A central part of this assignment was learning how to communicate effectively with AI tools in order to generate the required LaTeX code and supporting documentation.
+Rather than manually writing every component from scratch, the development process involved creating clear instructions and refining prompts to obtain accurate outputs.

+Several prompts were used throughout the project.
+These prompts focused on generating the document structure, creating LaTeX sections, building tables and graphs, integrating images, producing Markdown documentation files, and troubleshooting compilation errors.

+The AI-generated outputs were not accepted automatically.
+Each generated component was reviewed, tested, modified when necessary, and integrated into the final project structure.
+This iterative process improved both the quality of the final document and my understanding of LaTeX development.

+The experience demonstrated that successful AI-assisted development depends not only on the capabilities of the AI system, but also on the quality and clarity of the instructions provided by the user.
+Effective prompt engineering significantly reduced development time while maintaining full control over the final deliverables.

+---

 ## Conclusion

 This assignment provided practical experience with LaTeX document preparation and PDF generation.
 Beyond producing a PDF file, the project demonstrated how source code, documentation, and structured repository management can be combined to create professional academic content.